KennyLowe/AzureStack-Labs/ARM Overview/README.md

 ## Summary

 Congratulations on completing this Quick Start Challenge!
-In this lab, you’ve learned what an ARM Template is and what elements are used in an ARM Template.
+In this lab you’ve learned what an ARM Template is and what elements are used in an ARM Template.
 Please proceed to the next Lab.

 - [x] 1.
 [ARM Overview](/ARM%20Overview/README.md)
 - [ ] 2.
 [Configure Tools](/Configure%20Tools/README.md)